Júlio César (footballer, born November 1978): Professional journeyman

 Júlio César joined Tigres UANL in 2005, and quickly became a key in the Mexican team's defense in both the Liga MX and the Copa Libertadores.
 He scored in the match dubbed "Aztecazo", a 4–1 turn-around win against Club América after a 3–1 home loss for the 2005 Apertura.

 In July 2006, Júlio César moved to Olympiacos F.C. on a three-year contract.
-He scored five times from 27 appearances in his first year, being essential to the conquest of the Superleague Greece championship.
+He scored five times from 27 appearances in his first year, being essential to the conquest of the Super League Greece championship.
 On 31 October 2006, he scored in a 1–1 away draw against A.S.
 Roma for Champions League group stage, but his team eventually ranked last.

 In the following years, Júlio César represented FC Dinamo București (Romania) and Gaziantepspor (Turkey).
 Before agreeing to a one-and-a-half-year deal with the latter, he spoke with compatriot and former Real Madrid teammate Roberto Carlos, then at Fenerbahçe SK, asking him for information about the Süper Lig.